confluentinc/kafka-rest/docs/index.rst

 |crest-long|
 ============

-The |crest-long| is part of `Confluent Open Source <https://www.confluent.io/product/confluent-open-source/>`_ and `Confluent Enterprise <https://www.confluent.io/product/confluent-enterprise/>`_ distributions.
-The proxy provides a RESTful interface to a Kafka cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.
+The |crest-long| provides a RESTful interface to a Kafka cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.

 Some example use cases are: